dli1/dli1.github.io/content/_index.md

     content:
       title: Mentoring & Academic Service

+      text:
+        - Mentoring
-      text: I'm open to supervise master thesis in IR and NLP.
+            - I'm open to supervise master thesis in IR and NLP.
 If you are a master AI student looking for internship, feel free to email me.
 At Elsevier, we have rich textual data and we do fantastic IR/NLP tasks.

-      content:
-      title: Mentoring & Academic Service

-      text: I'm open to supervise master thesis in IR and NLP.
-If you are a master AI student looking for internship, feel free to email me.
-At Elsevier, we have rich textual data and we do fantastic IR/NLP tasks.
+        - Past students
+            - Past
+            - publication

     design:
       columns: '1'